io-nazar/web2py_accounting/README.md

 # Requirements
 Create simple accounting application for managing incoming and outgoing finances.
-The base structure should consist of incoming, outgoing and balance parts.
+* User should be able create his own personalized account The base structure should consist of incoming, outgoing and balance parts.
 * Incoming: In the incoming part user has possibility to enter and view required data.
 * Outgoing: In the incoming part user has possibility to enter and view required data.
 * Balance: In the balance part should view difference of total amount between incoming and outgoing parts. balance = SUM(incoming amount) – SUM(outgoing amount)
+* Implement Pie Chart in to Incoming and Outgoing sections

 # Dependencies
   * web2py web framework (used python 3.6)